aeon0/SomeSense-Visu/README.md

 TODO

 ## Running on Remote machine
 When running on a remote machine the two machines will need a TCP connection.
-Find the IP of the remote and connect to this IP via the Visualization GUI.
+Find the IP of the remote and connect to this IP via the GUI on visu app.
 #### Find IP address without Monitor
 ```bash
 # check your ip (ifconfig) and then use nmap